jorvill/JvlMifareTest/README.md

 The application allows to:

-- List Omnikey Readers pluged to the PC
+- List Omnikey Readers connected to the PC
 - Connect with a Mifare Card
 - Disconnect card
 - Read Data Block